-Typically, results will be generated within 1-2 minutes of the scan being sent to e-STROKE.
+Typically, results will be generated within 1-2 minutes of the scan being sent to e-Stroke.
 Results will then be available immediately in the web browser user interface (available on iPads and computers connected to the hospital network), and soon afterwards on PACS and via email notifications (typically within a few seconds, depending on network speed).
 Results may also be viewed on the e-Stroke Mobile App.